CTLife/xQTLs/README.md

 4. Further filter m6A-epaks or genes by `4a_keptRegions.peaks.R` or `4b_keptRegions.gene.R`.
 We can remove peaks or genes with low reads desnity or low variance.
 More details please see code of `4a_keptRegions.peaks.R` or `4b_keptRegions.gene.R`

 5. PCA for genotype by `5_QTLtools_pca.SNP.sh`.
-PCA and PEER analysis for phenotype please see the codes under folder `covariates`.
+PCA and PEER factor analysis for phenotype please see the codes under folder `covariates`.

 6-8, Identify cis- or trans-QTLs by invoking `QTLtools cis` or `QTLtools trans`.